VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Auto renaming tags is one of those developer experience improvements that makes life just a little bit easier.
 One less thing to worry about.

-It is good to see that the other popular frameworks such as Vue and Svelte have auto renaming tags implemented.
+It is good to see that the other popular frontend frameworks such as Vue and Svelte have auto renaming tags implemented.
 Beyond that you may have less luck.
 Using the command Emmet: Update tag works quite well for many languages as a workaround.
+For the languages that I use, I find that I am covered now and do not need a dedicated extension for this functionality.

-I recommend using the Rename Symbol command as it is more consistently implemented across languages.
-Live editing with mirrored cursors is not available everywhere.
+One recommendation I would make is to use the Rename Symbol command because it is more consistently implemented across languages.
+Live editing with mirrored cursors is available for many languges but is not available everywhere.

 Thanks for reading!